garysweaver/irie/README.md

       hello 'world'
     end

-(Note again: RestfulJson::DefaultController includes RestfulJson::Controller.)

-Now when you call:
+RestfulJson::DefaultController includes RestfulJson::Controller, which you patched, so when you call:

     http://localhost:3000/foobars